The following limitations govern courses taken for credit by cross-registration.

 Cross-Registration Policies Outside Harvard

-- You may add multiple courses to your online Harvard-Harvard cross-registration petition form before submitting
+- You may add multiple courses to your Crimson Cart before submitting the actual enrollments

-- It can be helpful to email or speak to the instructor about your interest in cross-registering when sending an online petition
+- It can be helpful to email or speak to the instructor about your interest in cross-registering when petitioning to add a course

-- Instructors will receive an email alert if students are interested in cross-registering for their course.
+- Instructors will receive an email alert if students have submitted a petition for their course.
 Instructors approve or deny student requests online